EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   </application:application>
   ```

-  will moderate the application with id `123`, providing `"copyright violation"`
+  will moderate the application with ID `123`, providing `"copyright violation"`
   as the reason

 ### Application Publication List